Chickenpox

 Skin infections

 The most common complication is a skin infection which starts from chickenpox spots.
-About 1 in 20 children with chickenpox will get a bacterial skin infection which needs treatment with antibiotics.
-Bacterial skin infections can lead to bacterial infections in other parts of the body, including pneumonia and bloodstream infection (septicaemia).
+About 1 in 20 tamariki with chickenpox will get a bacterial skin infection that needs treatment with antibiotics.

 Other complications